LHRYANG/FSD/README.md

 - alpha: (1-alpha)p_lm -(alpha)*penalty
 - max_length: decoding max_length-prompt_length steps
 - n: the order of n-gram models
-- beta: the smoothness of n-gram models, default 0.9
+- beta: the smoothness of n-gram models, default 0.9 (only for discrete version)
 - sw_coeff: give stopwords a small penalty (<1) or larger penalty(>1), default 0.
 - stop_words=[]: the list of stopwords.
 If you use GPT-2, you at least need to add two special tokens ('Ċ' and 'ĊĊ') to avoid grammars errors.